wurmlab/SBC361-programming-in-R/2021/practical3/index.md

 ## Palindromic Sequences

-Palindromes are arrangements of words or letters which read the same way whether you read them backwards or forwards, such as the phrase ‘Never odd or even’.
-In molecular biology, many restriction enzyme sites are palindromic.
+Palindromes are arrangements of words or letters which read the same way whether you read them backwards or forwards, such as the phrase *never odd or even* (if you remove the spaces).
+In molecular biology, many restriction enzyme sites are palindromic,

 #### Q1.
 Write a function that assesses whether a given word or phrase is a palindrome.
-Before starting to code, think about the steps that you would need to go through in order to judge if something is a palindrome or not.
-Write these steps as comments in an R script window, then think about how you can tell the computer to execute those steps.
-Only start writing the code when you have a plan of what you want to do.
-Don’t be afraid to test lines independently in the console and to use easy test cases where you know the answer in order to check that your function works.
+Before starting to code, think about the steps that you would need to go through in order to judge if something is a mirror palindrome.
+ * Write these steps as comments in an R script window (or a piece of paper) , then think about how you can tell the computer to execute those steps.
+ * Only start writing the code when you have a plan of what you want to do.
+ * Write your code as a one-off first - without considering that you'll do a function.
+ * Only once you're happy with how things work, sandwich your code into a function format.
+ * Use easy test cases where you know the answer in order to check that your function works.

 The bottom section of the R help sheets normally have examples of how a command can be used.
 Sometimes one of these examples will be a way to solve the problem that you are currently working on.
 The `strsplit` helpsheet is particularly interesting in relation to this question.